JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 19.01.2023
 There were some misunderstandings on my part about the X and Y variables.
 If I understood it correct, X needs to be n_samples * n_features large.
 N_samples is 104, since we have 26 categories a 4 sessions.
 N_features is equal to 992, since there are 992 for the mask applied (left hemisphere visual cortex).
 I now created an numpy array that has 104 rows and 992 columns.
 Each row represents the respective timeseries.

+Also I calculated a correlation matrix that displays the most 100 highest correlation coefficients...
+Im not sure if I should keep it this way.
+But its a start.

+I created the Y variable.
+It has 104 entries, aka 26*4.
+Each category is classified with a number.
+First category = 1 and so on.

+When running the logistic regression algorithm, it returns a model prediction of 0.
+Something is wrong.
+Maybe the features are to highly correlated?
+Not enough samples?